lucabianchini/contacthub-sdk-java/README.md

 ```

-## Adding this library to your project's dependencies
+## Adding this library to your project dependencies

 ### sbt